Once on the brink of extinction, the village has now been lovingly restored and went on to win

 The ancient churchyard is a haven for wildlife, and is now managed as a conservation area under the guidelines of the Suffolk Wildlife Trust.

 Two versions of Roy Tricker's excellent Church Guide are currently available for download.
 Please click one of the links to begin the transfer:

-For more information about the village and its past, the church and its history, or the community in general, please visit the Kettlebaston Millennium Project via the 'Y2K Home' button (a rich source of written and photographic data for genealogists, historians or anyone interested in the village's past).
+For more information about the village and its past, the church and its history, or the community in general, please visit the Kettlebaston Millennium Project section via the 'Y2K Home' button (a lovingly acquired collection of over 150 period photographs plus historic documents and maps - a

 Please note that text links within this site usually open into new pages.